tuvalutorture/SIMAS/README.md

 * This is useful in cases where you may need to print something right after using ```print```.

 ### Functions
+Note: Unlike labels, functions must be defined prior to use.

 #### - fun
 * define a function.